-Ambassadors build supportive CFA communities within their firms and champion professional excellence on behalf of CFA UK.
+Ambassadors build supportive communities for CFA UK members within their firms and champion professional excellence.
 The Ambassadors at Aberdeen Standard Investments share their success and advice for other Ambassadors at large organisations.

 How long has there been an Ambassador at ASI?